Urban Heat Islands

 An urban heat island is a phenomenon that is best described when a city experiences much warmer temperatures than in nearby rural areas.
 The sun’s heat and light reach the city and the country in the same way.
 The difference in temperature between urban and less-developed rural areas has to do with how well the surfaces in each environment absorb and hold heat.

-Shown to the right is a diagram displaying Earth's Energy Balance.
+Shown here is a diagram displaying Earth's Energy Balance.
 To understand what is happening in the diagram, let's start with the radiation emitted by the Sun, represented by the yellow arrows.
 Radiation from the Sun can be absorbed or reflected.
 This is why some of the yellow arrows point right back to space, showing reflection.
 About 50% of the radiation from the sun that reaches the Earth is absorbed by the surface.

 The surface absorbs the Sun's radiation and gains energy, warming the surface.
 The surface eventually releases some of this energy to the atmosphere above.
 Much of the energy is released as infrared radiation, which is detected as heat, like the warmth felt from a fire.
 This is shown by the red arrows.
 As the temperature of a surface warms, it will release more infrared radiation, regardless of what materials make up the object.